Compyl 26.1 Is Live — See What’s New and How GRC Just Got Faster.

 Organizing third parties this way before performing assessments helps streamline the process, focusing your personnel on the areas that have the largest impact on your overall security, financial health, and operations.

-4. Prepare a Vendor Questionnaire
+4. Prepare a Vendor Risk Questionnaire

 Third-party risk assessments rely on questionnaires and certifications to ensure that vendors meet the required risk controls.
-What you include in your vendor risk questionnaires depends on the information in your database, likely risks in the category, regulatory requirements, and your organization’s standards.
+What you include in your vendor risk assessment questionnaires depends on the information in your database, likely risks in the category, regulatory requirements, and your organization’s standards.

 For example, healthcare organizations might ask the following questions: